Two people garden in front of some brick flats, there are spades and garden forks in the foreground

 A green iridescent beetle walks across a dog rose flower

-Wild roses, including the dog rose, grow to around three to four metres in height and attract many insects and moths, including the barred yellow moth, the small eggar moth and the red-green carpet moth.
-Plus, during autumn and winter their rosehips are a good source of food for birds.
+Wild roses, including the dog rose, grow to around 3–4m in height and attract many insects and moths, including the barred yellow moth, the small eggar moth and the red-green carpet moth.
+During autumn and winter their rosehips are a good source of food for birds.

 Depending on the species, wild roses either have strong stems and can stand up by themselves or have climbing stems and will need support.
 Roses don’t tend to thrive in wet or acidic soil. © Sandra Standbridge/ Shutterstock